Věra Čáslavská: Later career

 Czechoslovak authorities refused to publish her autobiography, and insisted that it be heavily censored when it was released in Japan.
 She was granted leave to work as a coach in Mexico, but reportedly only when the Mexican government threatened to cease oil exports to Czechoslovakia.
+After return from Mexico in the beginning of 1980s she shared an office with Emil Zátopek where the two former sport stars and present-day outcasts were given meaningless administrative roles.
 In the late 1980s, following pressure from Juan Antonio Samaranch, the then president of the International Olympic Committee, who had presented her with the Olympic Order, Čáslavská was finally allowed to work as a gymnastics coach and judge in her home country.

-After the fall of Communism, the Velvet Revolution in November 1989, Čáslavská's status improved dramatically.
+After the Velvet Revolution in November 1989 brought an end to communist government in Czechoslovakia, Čáslavská's status improved dramatically.
 She became President Havel's adviser on sports and social matters and Honorary President of the Czech-Japan Association.
 Later, after leaving the President's Office, she was elected President of the Czech Olympic Committee.
 In 1995, she was appointed to the IOC membership committee.

 Eponymous skill

 Čáslavská has one eponymous skill listed in the Code of Points.